-To make herbal drops we use unsweetened organic chamomile tea that has been strained in a clean cotton clothe and then we place it in a glass dropper bottle.
+To make herbal drops we use unsweetened organic chamomile tea and organic loose thyme that has been steeped then strained in a clean cotton clothe.
+After straining the loose herbs from the liquid we place the liquid in a glass dropper bottle.
 The bottle is then placed in the fridge and 3 drops are placed in the affected eye 3 times a day.
 By refrigerating the tea is gives the affected eye a cooling effect that alleviates the discomfort caused by the sty.
 A herbal poultice made with ground turmeric and raw yogurt is also fantastic at eliminating a sty in just a few hours.
 For instructions on how this is done click here.

 2. The yucky sore throat – Sore throats can be caused by an allergy to certain foods, pollen, dust, mold and bacterial or viral pathogens.
 It’s extremely important to seek medical attention in the case of a persistent red and puss filled sore throat that does not go away.
 This can be sign of a serious infection that might require additional treatment.
 This past year my husband started out with a sore throat and in one day lost his voice completely.
 His throat was red and had puss filled pockets.
 His doctor immediately prescribed an antibiotic saying that he had an infection in his throat and in his chest.
 You can read the post I did about this remedy by clicking here.